travlr-archived/CodeDepot/README.rst

 contributers, article writers, bloggers, audio and video producers.
 Actually, anything surrounding software and related technology.

-As described in the section for CodeChain_, developers will be rights holders for what essentially are snippets of code called components in this paper's nomenclature.
+As described in the section for CodeChain_ below, developers will be rights holders for what essentially are snippets of code called components in this paper's nomenclature.
 They will use CodeDepot as a repository and market interface for their components of code and other contributions.